KishoreIthadi/ichatbot/README.md

    **TitleImageCSSClass: ""**

    Icon displayed on top left of chatbot
-   Set either TitleIconFAClass (font-awesome class) **or** TitleImagePath along with TitleImageCSSClass(optional) as below
+   Set either TitleIconFAClass (font-awesome class) **OR** TitleImagePath along with TitleImageCSSClass(optional) as below

    **TitleIconFAClass: ""**
    **TitleImagePath: "~/images/tiltleicon.png"**
    **TitleImageCSSClass: "class1 class2"**

-   The above is applicable for Resets, Close, FloatingIcon, ChatQueryIcon, ChatUserInputIcon
+   The above is applicable for Reset, Close, FloatingIcon, ChatQueryIcon, ChatUserInputIcon properties

 6. **SearchNotFoundMsg: "Keyword not found!!"**